Country Report Italy

 (-) Weak institutions

 Italy is the third largest economy in the eurozone, but growth has been sluggish in the past decade (less than 0.5% on average).
-The main reason is that Italy has been losing competitiveness owing to extremely weak productivity growth.
+The main reason is that Italy has been losing competitiveness owing to extremely weak productivity growth in combination with rising wages; partly due to the very large share of total value added produced by SMEs (over 70%), and more specifically microenterprises (33%).
 Italy’s growth potential seems to have stalled in 2013 and the IMF expects it to only rise to 0.5% in 2018.
-Therefore, it will be very difficult for the country to grow its way out of debt, which has reached uncomfortably high levels on the back of large primary deficits between the mid-sixties and the early nineties.
+Therefore, it will be very difficult for the country to grow its way out of debt, which has reached uncomfortably high levels.
 Large primary surpluses during the last two decades have been insufficient to compensate for large debt dynamics.
-Note though that ageing does not automatically worsen public finances due to, amongst other things, a contribution-based pension system and a retirement age linked to life expectancy.
-Nevertheless, ageing is a problem for Italy, as it implies the labor force is bound to shrink which harms productivity growth.
+Note, though, that ageing does not automatically worsen public finances due to, amongst other things, a contribution-based pension system and a retirement age linked to life expectancy.
+Nevertheless, ageing could be a problem for Italy, as it implies that the labour force is bound to shrink.
+As opposed to public balance sheets, Italy’s financial sector now benefits from the strong discipline in the past decades.
+Prior to the crisis Italian banks have built up strong capital buffers owing to conservative banking regulation.
+Furthermore, the depositors base is strong and dependence on wholesale funding relatively low.
+Accordingly, the banking sector has been able to cope relatively well with the consequences of the harsh recession.
+At the same time, banks have excessively increased the stock of government bonds on their balance sheets (about 10% of total assets).
+And while the reduction of debt in hand of non-residents (34%) has lowered default incentives and rollover risks, it has also intensified the vicious feedback loop between the sovereign and domestic banks.
+This makes the latter, and therefore also short-term economic growth, extremely susceptible to deteriorating public finances.
+As an aside, also firms would suffer as higher sovereign yields rapidly feed through in firm lending rates.